 After inflation is removed from the analysis, median household incomes in BC shows basically no change between 2006 and 2016.
-The CVRD as a region show a downward trend.
-Electoral area G was the only jurisdiction in the CVRD to improve its median real household income during this period.
+The CVRD as a region and electoral area H show a downward trend.

 See Table 15 and Figure 7: Median real annual household income (constant 2019 dollars) from 2006-2016.